saisathwik22/python-webscraping/README.md

-# Prodigy Info Tech - Software Development Intern - Task 5

-## Web Scraping
+# Python - Web Scraping

-Program that extracts product information, such as names, prices, ratings, description from Flipkart website and stores the data in a CSV file format.
+- Program that extracts product information, such as names, prices, ratings, description from Flipkart website and stores the data in a CSV file format.

 This program extracts data of Flipkart's mobiles under 50K.